November 5 in History

 1605 – Gunpowder Plot – an attempt to blow up English Parliament.
 Plot discovered and leader Guy Fawkes was tortured and later executed.
 He was caught with 36 barrels of gunpowder at the House of Lords.

 1639 – First post office in the colonies was set up in Massachusetts, with permission from King William and Queen Mary.
 The United States Post Office (USPO) was created on July 26, 1775, by decree of the Second Continental Congress.

-1781 – John Hanson was elected first “President of US in Congress assembled.”
-The other short-term presidents before George Washington was inaugurated on April 30, 1789, were Elias Boudinot, Thomas Mifflin, Richard Henry Lee, John Hancock, Nathaniel Gorham, Arthur St. Clair and Cyrus Griffin.
+1781 – John Hanson was elected the first “President of US in Congress assembled.”
+Before George Washington was inaugurated on April 30, 1789, the other short-term presidents were Elias Boudinot, Thomas Mifflin, Richard Henry Lee, John Hancock, Nathaniel Gorham, Arthur St. Clair, and Cyrus Griffin.

 1852 – American Society of Civil Engineers and Architects was founded.

 1895 – Patent attorney George B. Selden of Rochester, New York, received the first US patent (#549,160) for a gasoline-driven automobile.

 1917 – Supreme Court decision (Buchanan v Warley) struck down Louisville, Kentucky, ordinance requiring blacks & whites to live in separate areas.
 The USSC held that a Louisville, Kentucky, city ordinance prohibiting the sale of real property to blacks violated the Fourteenth Amendment.

 1935 – Parker Brothers launched the board game of Monopoly.
 Marvin Gardens is actually a misspelling of ‘Marven Gardens’, an actual locale in Atlantic City.

 1955 – (fictional) Doc Brown fell and hit his head, giving him a vision of a mechanism allowing for time travel, the Flux Capacitor in the 1985 film Back to the Future.